py-john/YelpCamp/README.md

-#YelpCamp
+## YelpCamp

-Camping Review web app with Node, MongoDB, Bootstrap and Mlab.
+Camping Review web app with comments and user accounts.
+Built with Node, Mongoose, Bootstrap and mLab.
 For Colt Steele's Web Developer Bootcamp on Udemy.